StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 You need to explicitly define the data partitioning columns and establish the mapping relationship between partitions and ranges of partitioning column values.
 During data loading, StarRocks assigns the data to the corresponding partitions based on the ranges to which the data partitioning column values belong.

 As for the data type of the partitioning columns, before v3.3.0, range partitioning only supports partitioning columns of date and integer types.
-Since v3.3.0, three specific time functions to be used as partition columns.
-When explicitly defining the mapping relationship between partitions and ranges of partitioning column values, you need to first use a specific time function to convert partitioning column values of timestamps or strings into dates, and then divide the partitions based on the converted dates.
+Since v3.3.0, three specific time functions can be used as partition columns.
+When explicitly defining the mapping relationship between partitions and ranges of partitioning column values, you need to first use a specific time function to convert partitioning column values of timestamps or strings into date values, and then divide the partitions based on the converted date values.

 :::info

-- If the partitioning column value is a timestamp, you need to use the from_unixtime or from_unixtime_ms function to convert the timestamp to the date when dividing the partitions.
+- If the partitioning column value is a timestamp, you need to use the from_unixtime or from_unixtime_ms function to convert a timestamp to a date value when dividing the partitions.
 When the from_unixtime function is used, the partitioning column only supports INT and BIGINT types.
-When using the from_unixtime_ms function is used, the partitioning column only supports BIGINT type.
+When the from_unixtime_ms function is used, the partitioning column only supports BIGINT type.
-- If the partitioning column value is a string (STRING, VARCHAR, or CHAR types), you need to use the str2date function to convert the string to the date when dividing the partitions.
+- If the partitioning column value is a string (STRING, VARCHAR, or CHAR types), you need to use the str2date function to convert the string to a date value when dividing the partitions.

 :::